stakater/stakater-docs/docs/content/sre/multi-tenant-operator/usecases/custom-roles.md

 ```

 New Bindings will be created for the tenant owners of `bluesky` and `alpha`, corresponding to the `admin` Role.
 Bindings for editors and viewer will be inherited from the `default roles`.
 All other tenant owners will have an `edit` Role bound to them within their namespaces

+## What’s next

+See how Bill can configure [multi-tenant isolation with network policies using templates](./configuring-multitenant-network-isolation.md)